scriptPilot/app-framework/docs/configuration.md

 ### Configuration options

 Configure your application easily in the *app/config.json* file.
+For details, please read the *Workflow* section.

 <!-- config-options -->
 Option | Allowed | Default